cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 You can check out the load balancer named with k8s-ingress.
 [image]

-Now, Copy the ALB-DNS and go to your Domain Provider in my case AWS Route 53 is the domain provider.
+Now, Copy the ALB-DNS and go to your Domain Provider in this case AWS Route 53 is the domain provider.

+### Creating an A-Record in AWS Route 53 Using ALB DNS
-CREATE A-records using DNS service in aws [Route53]
+Create A-records using DNS service in aws [Route53].

-AWS management console
+Follow these steps to create an A-record in AWS Route 53 that points to your Application Load Balancer (ALB).

-Route 53
+#### 1: Open Route 53 Dashboard

-Hosted zones, select the DNS
-create record
-Record name = quizapp .cloudcorehub.com
+In the search bar at the top, type "Route 53" and click on the Route 53 service to open the Route 53 dashboard.

+#### 2: Select Hosted Zone

+From the Route 53 dashboard, choose "Hosted zones" under the DNS management section.
+Then select the hosted zone where you want to add the A-record.

+#### 3: Create Record

+- Click on the "Create record" button.
+- In the "Record name" field, enter the subdomain or leave it blank for the root domain.
+- For "Record type", select "A – Routes traffic to an IPv4 address and some AWS resources".
-Route traffic to = Alias to Application and Classic Load Balancer US EAST 1
+- In the "Value/Route traffic to" section, choose "Alias to Application and Classic Load Balancer".
+- Select the region where your ALB is located.
-Choose the LoadBalancer from cluster deployment
+- Choose the ALB (it's identified by its DNS name) from the dropdown.
-Create Record
+- (Optional) Adjust the "Routing policy" and "Record ID" as needed.

+#### 4: Confirm and Create

+Review your configurations and click on the "Create records" button to create your A-record.

+By following these steps, you'll successfully create an A-record in AWS Route 53 that points to your Application Load Balancer, allowing you to route traffic from your domain to your ALB.

 Share the quizapp.cloudcorehub.com